cloudfoundry/app-autoscaler-release/README.md

 > ** cf-release deployment manifest should be cf-release/bosh-lite/deployments/cf.yml
 >
+> ** To generate BOSH V1 manifest template use --v1 flag with generate-bosh-lite-manifest.
+By default BOSH V2 manifest will be generated.
+>
 > To use pre-existing postgres server(s), it is required to pass db-stubs while generating manifest.
 Otherwise an instance of default postgres server will be provided as part of app-autoscaler deployment.